Vsevolod Shilovsky

-Biography
+Life and career

-Father Nikolay Shilovsky graduated from the Conservatory in composition and the Zhukovsky Air Force Engineering Academy, led the factory was the chief of station Northeast Passage Tiksi.
-Member of the Great Patriotic War.
+Shilovsky was born on 3 June 1938.
+His father, Nikolay Shilovsky, graduated from the Conservatory in composition and the Zhukovsky Air Force Engineering Academy, led the factory was the chief of station Northeast Passage Tiksi and was a Member of the Great Patriotic War.

-During the Great Patriotic War Vsevolod with his mother were evacuated to Kazan, my mother worked in the aircraft engine plant.
+During the Great Patriotic War, Vsevolod with his mother was evacuated to Kazan; his mother worked in the aircraft engine plant.
 He graduated from the Moscow Art Theater School (course of Alexander Karev).
-In 1961–1987 years of combined active crew work to that of Moscow Art Theatre.
-Since 1987, focuses exclusively on the cinema, some films speaking also as a director.
-Is the head of the acting studio in Gerasimov Institute of Cinematography.
+In 1961–1987, he worked at the Moscow Art Theatre.
+From 1987, he focused exclusively on the cinema; in some films, he participated as a director.
+He was the head of the acting studio in Gerasimov Institute of Cinematography.

+Shilovsky died on 26 November 2025, at the age of 87.